dinhomathias/Amc/Ask-Right.md

 ## Design Questions

 Many questions are not about how to use a specific method/class of PTB, but more along the lines "If a users does this, I want my bot do react like that.
 What can I use for that?"
 When asking how to build a specific functionality with PTB, please try describe it precisely and include all relevant information.
-Try to answer the following questions:
+Answering the following questions usually is a good starting point:

 1. What kind of event should trigger the functionality?
 Possible triggers are e.g.
     * User sends a message containing a command/specific expression/an image/…